DangerCove/dangercove.com/source/_posts/2013-03-29-coucou-for-easy-network-access.markdown

 layout: post
 title: "Coucou for easy network access"
 date: 2013-03-29 12:32
-comments: true
+comments: false
-categories: [adventures, coucou, tutorial]
+categories: [adventures, coucou, tutorials]
 ---

 Network devices can broadcast various services, so other devices can find them.
 You've probably used this feature before without knowing about it.
 When you start a Screen Sharing session or browse some files on a network your computer picked up on what other computers in your network were broadcasting.